Daddy's Home (film): Plot

-During half-time, Brad is chosen to try to shoot a basketball to win a prize.
-Drunk, he goes on a rant about Dusty before accidentally pelting a New Orleans Pelicans cheerleader and a disabled child in a wheelchair in the face with basketballs.
-Humiliated, Brad moves out of the house; however, when Dusty tries to comfort Sara, she rejects him, and forces him to step up as a dad to help his kids with their busy schedules.
+During half-time, Brad is chosen to try to shoot a basketball from half-court to win a prize.
+Drunk, he goes on a rant about Dusty before accidentally hitting a cheerleader and a disabled child in the face with a basketball.
+Disgraced, Brad moves out of the house.
+However, when Dusty tries to comfort Sara, she rejects him, and forces him to step up as a father to help his children with their busy schedules.

 Four days later, Brad is living in his office at work, depressed.
 Dusty, meanwhile, is overwhelmed by the responsibilities of being a full-time father.
-When Dusty decides to call it quits and leave on the day of Megan's father-daughter dance, his friend Griff convinces Brad to fight for his family.
-Finding Dusty at a bar, he tries to get him to come back.
-Dusty admits that he cannot handle the hard parts about being a father, and admires Brad for putting up with everything.
-Brad says that all of the terrible parts about being a dad are worth it, because in the end he is doing it for his kids.
+When Dusty decides to leave on the day of Megan's dance, Griff convinces Brad to fight for his family.

+Finding Dusty at a bar at the airport, he tries to get him to come back.
+Dusty admits that he cannot handle the hard parts about being a father and admires Brad for putting up with everything.
+Brad says that all of the terrible parts are worth it, because in the end, he is doing it for his kids.
 This convinces Dusty to go to the dance, and they arrive together.

-There, they discover that the classmate who was picking on Dylan at school is a girl named Serendipity.
-They almost fight her father when Dylan physically retaliates, doing what Brad and Dusty taught him to do earlier in the movie, when they were under the impression that the bully was male.
-However, Dusty finally decides to follow Brad's lead on being a father, and instead quells the fight by starting a dance-off.
-Brad and Sara reconcile, and Dusty decides to stay and be a good "co-dad" to his kids.
+At the dance, they discover the students who were bullying Dylan at school are girls.
+They almost fight the father of one of them when Dylan physically retaliates, as Brad and Dusty taught him to do, who had assumed the bullies were boys.
+However, Dusty finally decides to follow Brad's lead on being a father, quelling the fight with a dance-off, while Dylan does the same thing with his bully.
+Brad and Sara reconcile, and Dusty decides to stay and "co-dad" for his kids.

-One-year later, the whole family is happy; Brad and Sara have a new baby boy named after Griffin, and Megan and Dylan have finally accepted Brad as their stepfather.
-Dusty now has a job as a Panda DJ, becomes wealthy through his work, has moved in across the street in a castle he built there, and he and Brad are now friends.

-Dusty remarries to Karen, who has a daughter Adrianna, thus Dusty becomes a stepfather himself.
-Sara is immediately intimidated by her; she feels Karen's looks surpass hers and she is jealous of the latter's professions as a doctor and a novelist.
-In an ironic twist of fate, Dusty is now in exactly the same position that he put Brad in a year ago – visibly intimidated by his stepdaughter's more muscular father, Roger.
+One-year later, the whole family is happy; Brad and Sara have a new baby boy named after Griff, and Megan and Dylan have finally accepted Brad as a father figure.
+Dusty has become wealthy, and is now friends with Brad.
+Dusty remarries to Karen, who has a daughter Adrianna, thus making Dusty a step-father himself.
+In an ironic twist of fate, he is now in exactly the same position that he put Brad in a year ago – visibly intimidated by Adrianna's more muscular father, Roger.